Length: 4 weekly sessions

 Sara McLoudrey became a Certified Nose Work Instructor (CNWI) in 2012, soon after she was introduced to the sport.
 Since then she has enjoyed teaching a variety of K9 Nose Work group classes, workshops and seminars.

-Sara currently competes with her American Water Spaniel, Rizzo in NACSW trials.
-Rizzo has earned her NW3, NW3-I, NW3-C, NW3-E, NW3-C, L1-C, L1-I, L1-E and L2-V titles.
-Team Rizzo consistently places in individual elements and the overall trials, earning 3rd place overall for her NW2 and 2nd place overall for her NW3.
-She also titled her Nova Scotia Duck Tolling Retriever, Dara for her NW1.
-Dara came out of her obedience career retirement, and loved nose work since she could participate even though she became deaf due to old age.
+Sara currently competes with her American Water Spaniel, Rizzo and Nova Scotia Duck Tolling Retriever, Lindy in NACSW trials.
+Rizzo has earned her Elite Level 1, L2-E, L2-V, L1-C, and L1-I titles.
+Team Rizzo consistently places in individual elements and the overall trials, earning 3rd place overall for her NW2 and 2nd place overall twice for her NW3 Elite and evening earning a pronounced designation.
+Lindy has just started her competitive Nose Work career in 2019.

 Sara loves helping shy or nervous dogs come out of their shell with nose work.
 One of her favorite teaching topics is leash handling, helping everyone be able handle their dog with skill and finesse.